kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q57
 A 28-year-old woman with Graves’ disease resistant to medical treatment is due to have a subtotal thyroidectomy for symptoms of compression.
-#### Answer:
+#### Answer: E. Thallium technetium scan - ?

 ### Q58
-A 42-year-old patient is planned to have a parathyroidectomy after presenting with raised calcium and parathyroid hormone levels with no history of renal disease.
+A 42-year-old patient is planned to have a *parathyroidectomy* after presenting with raised calcium and parathyroid hormone levels with no history of renal disease.
-#### Answer:
+#### Answer: B. Calcitonin infusion - ?

 ### Q59
 A 34-year-old patient is found to have bilateral adrenal masses on CT, and suspected to have phaeochromocytoma.
 An adrenalectomy is planned.
-#### Answer:
+#### Answer: C. Corticosteroids - ?

 Q60-62: Theme: Management of Paediatric Disorders